MichalTesnar/EOLUU/README.md

 ## RIRO: Random-In-Random-Out
 ![RIRO](RIRO.gif)

-## Greedy: In if Uncertainty High, Least Uncertainty Out
+## Greedy: In if Uncertainty Higher Than For Any Stored, Least Uncertainty Out
 ![GREEDY](GREEDY.gif)

 ## Threshold: In if Over Threshold, Random Out